cloudfoundry/docs-bosh/content/director-blobstore-signed-urls.md

 ## Overview

 Opting into this features changes the agent to manage artifacts on the blobstore using signed URLs.
-The goal is to restrict access to the blobstore by isolating bosh actions and removing credentials from disk.
+The goal is to remove blobstore credentials from all bosh deployed vms and replace access with signed URLs granting scoped actions

 ## Usage